Sheldon-Chong/netpractice/README.md

 ![image.png](image%2022.png)

-If one host belongs to the 1st network’s range, all host in the same network must have a host address that
+If one host belongs to the 1st network’s range, all host in the same network must have a host address that is within that network’s range

 ![image.png](image%2023.png)